Kiowa: Culture

 Tipis, conical lodges made from hide or later canvas, provided lightweight, portable housing.
 They hunted and gathered wild foods and traded with neighboring agrarian tribes for produce.
 The Kiowa migrated seasonally with the American bison because it was their main food source.
-They also hunted antelope, deer, turkeys and other wild game.
+They also hunted antelope, deer, turkeys, and other wild game.
 Women collected varieties of wild berries and fruit and processed them with prepared meats to make pemmican.
 Dogs were used to pull travois and rawhide parfleche that contained camping goods for short moves.
 The Kiowa tended to stay in areas for long periods of time.

-When they adopted horse culture, after acquiring horses from Spanish rancherias south of the Rio Grande, the Kiowa revolutionized their life-ways.
+When they adopted horse culture after acquiring horses from Spanish rancherias south of the Rio Grande, the Kiowa revolutionized their lifeways.
 They had much larger ranges for their seasonal hunting, and horses could carry some of their camping goods.
-The Kiowa and Plains Apache established a homeland that lay in the Southern Plains adjacent to the Arkansas River in southeastern Colorado and western Kansas and the Red River drainage of the Texas Panhandle and western Oklahoma.
+The Kiowa and Plains Apache established a homeland in the Southern Plains, adjacent to the Arkansas River in southeastern Colorado and western Kansas and the Red River drainage of the Texas Panhandle and western Oklahoma.

-The Kiowa use Plantago virginica make garlands or wreaths for old men to wear around their heads during ceremonial dances as a symbol of health.
+The Kiowa use Plantago virginica to make garlands or wreaths for old men to wear around their heads during ceremonial dances as a symbol of health.